alicemunsal/dohex/DoHex2.md

 Event bus and scheduler are the essential concepts for this architecture.
 Event bus is the implementation of the **Pub-Sub Design Pattern**[^12] and it is the way to enable efficient communication between different components without them being aware of one another.
 Scheduler let you run functions periodically at pre-determined intervals and incentives developers to think asynchronously.

 Event bus and scheduler should be directly injected to the app constructor instead of an adapter.
-This will create path of least resistance for developers and encourage them to write **Reactive**[^13] components with less effort.
+This will create path of least resistance for developers and encourage them to write loosely coupled, asynchronous components and **Reactive**[^13] systems with less effort.

 ## Project Structure